dbindel/cam-handbook/handbook.md

 most "local" administration that CAM students will see involves the CAM director and administrative manager.

-The CAM Director (David Bindel) also serves as the Director of Graduate Studies (DGS) for the field of applied mathematics.
-Erika Fowler-Decatur serves as the Graduate Field Assistant (GFA).
+The CAM Director also serves as the Director of Graduate Studies (DGS) for the field of applied mathematics, and the Administrative Manager serves as the Graduate Field Assistant (GFA).
 The GFA and DGS manage the affairs of the field and sign graduate student forms and petitions, as well as serving as the first point of contact between students and the Graduate School.
 The CAM administration is also generally the first point of contact between graduate students and the other academic units on campus, such as the departments that provide TA lines for CAM students.

 ## Residency and leave